 Okay, let’s talk about Ethan Bennett.

 He’s a pretty transparent stand-in for Harvey Dent (sympathetic character in the city establishment, old friend of Bruce Wayne’s), who primarily exists because Chris Nolan already called dibs on Dent and the brain donors running WB Entertainment think kids will get “confused” if their feeble little minds have to contend with multiple versions of the Bat-villains.
-That, by the way, is at least 50% of the reason so many people hate this show, because it was that exact same reasoning which prevented Bat-villains (even the Joker) from popping up in later seasons of Justice League.*
+That, by the way, is at least 50% of the reason so many people hate this show, because it was that exact same reasoning which prevented Joker and company from popping up in later seasons of Justice League.*

 Ethan’s kind of obnoxious in the first couple of episodes, since a lot of his dialogue is old white dudes trying to write “Black talk”, but the concept is something I really like.
 He’s a presumably working-class guy who’s old friends with the richest guy in Gotham, and even plays basketball with him every once in a while.
 Maybe you think this is way too unrealistic, but I think it’s a much better way of depicting this Bruce as a more approachable noveau riche type, instead of a member of the Old Boys’ Club.